addania/coding/src/pages/TypeScript.md

 add('1', 2)
 ```

->Error will be seen when I compile the code with
+>Error will be seen when I compile the code with:
 ```
 tsc app.ts
 ```